-We were always destined to make our own wine.
+We were bitten by the wine bug early.
 Sophie’s parents, James & Wendy Healy have been in the wine industry for over 40 years.
 Working with the iconic Cloudy Bay and then going on to co-establish Dog Point Vineyard in Marlborough.
 Mark’s Dad Linton has been a viticulturist for just as long, working throughout New Zealand and then planting a vineyard in the Wairarapa in the early 90’s.

 We're looking forward to sharing our wines from this beautiful place with you.
 Drink well, stay safe, be happy.